-Code of conduct, approving body, degree of dissemination and instruction, principles and values included (stating whether there are specific mentions of the recording of transactions and preparation of financial information), body in charge of analyzing non-compliance and proposing corrective actions and sanctions:
+• Code of conduct, approving body, degree of dissemination and instruction, principles and values included (stating whether there are specific mentions of the recording of transactions and preparation of financial information), body in charge of analyzing non-compliance and proposing corrective actions and sanctions:

-Técnicas Reunidas Code of Conduct (the "Code of Conduct") has remained in force during the 2022 fiscal year and the Board of Directors is the body responsible for its approval.
-The Company's Code of Conduct is available at the Company's website: www.tecnicasreunidas.es/es/sostenibilidad/etica-y-cumplimiento/.
+The Técnicas Reunidas Code of Conduct (the "Code of Conduct") has remained in force during fiscal year 2023 and the Board of Directors is the body responsible for its approval.
+The Company's Code of Conduct is available on the corporate intranet as well as on the Company's website www.tecnicasreunidas.es/es/sostenibilidad/etica-y-cumplimiento/.

-The Company has disseminated this document among the members of the organization through online training, dissemination on the corporate intranet, communication campaigns, and the execution of face-to-face training actions related to certain chapters of the document.
+The Company has disseminated this document among the members of the organization through specific training on the content of the Code of Conduct and through other face-to-face and online training activities referring to certain chapters thereof.

-The principles and values on which the Code of Conduct is based, explained in certain cases through specific Integrity Policies, as described further along in this section, should inspire the behavior of Técnicas Reunidas with regard to the stakeholders with which it relates in the exercise of its activity and are as follows, among others:
+The principles and values on which the Code of Conduct is based, explained in certain cases through the rest of the Policies comprising the Organization's Criminal Compliance Management System, as described further along in this section, must guide the behavior of Técnicas Reunidas internally as well as with regard to the stakeholders with which it relates in the exercise of its activity and are as follows, among others: